XPaladiumyX/XPaladiumyX/README.md

 ## 🛠 About Me
 I'm a passionate Minecraft developer specializing in plugins and mods.
 I run a Minecraft server, Sky X Network, featuring custom game modes like Mining Tycoon and Modded Survival.
 I love coding in Java (with Maven) and creating Fabric mods to enhance the gameplay experience.

 ## 💻 My Projects
+**SkyXNetwork**
+– A fully custom Minecraft server project, featuring unique gameplay mechanics, custom plugins, and a seamless experience for players.

+**SkyXControl**
-SkyXControl – A powerful plugin for Minecraft (1.7 - 1.21+) that allows server owners to create custom actions through a simple GUI.
+– A powerful plugin for Minecraft (1.7 - 1.21+) that allows server owners to create custom actions through a simple GUI.
 It includes zone protection, ranks management, conditional events, and much more!

+**HypixelZombieHelper**
-HypixelZombieHelper – A Fabric mod improving the Hypixel Zombies mode with a customizable scoreboard and UI enhancements.
+– A Fabric mod improving the Hypixel Zombies mode with a customizable scoreboard and UI enhancements.

-Mining Tycoon – A custom game mode for Sky X Network, featuring resource generators, EXP & Coins economy, and a level-up system.
+**PremiumAdvancements**
+– A plugin that lets you create unlimited Minecraft advancements with full customization, including commands support and an easy-to-use GUI.
 ## 🚀 Looking for Developers!
 I'm actively looking for talented developers to join me in working on these exciting projects!
 If you're interested in Minecraft plugin/mod development and want to contribute to innovative game features, feel free to reach out!